momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L11 - The Vault of Eternity.md

 ---

-### **"The Labyrinth That Forges the Impossible"**
+## **The Labyrinth That Forges the Impossible**

-_"The world does not craft legends.
+> _"The world does not craft legends.
 Legends craft the world.
 And all things of power must come  from somewhere."_
 — **Master Artificer Kellis Vaelor, on the Vault of Eternity**

 Among the Eternal Labyrinths, there is one whose name is whispered not in fear, but in reverence.
 A place where weapons of legend, tomes of untamed magic, and relics of unimaginable power were born.